Michael Downey (he/him)

 Intensive, playing Octavius Caesar and Soothsayer in Julius Caesar at the Estates Theatre.

-Michael is now Founding Co-Artistic Director of the new theatre company Speech of Fire, currently located in Seoul, together with his wife, American actor/creative producer/director/designer Lauren Ash-Morgan.
-The company is currently focusing on producing small-scale shows that have the ability to travel, as well as offering acting classes to the public, and is planning on eventually moving to a new home and further developing as a theatre company.
+Michael founded the theatre company Speech of Fire with his wife, American actor/creative producer/director/designer Lauren Ash-Morgan in 2019 and relocated to London in 2022.
+The company is currently focused on producing small-scale shows that have the ability to travel, as well as offering acting classes to the public.